-We can meet via email, messaging, phone, or zoom if needed.
+We can meet via email, messaging, phone, or zoom if needed (I am also available to meet on campus if needed).
 The modules are organized weekly.
 They open every Friday, and the work is due the following Sunday (nine days to complete the work).
 There are threaded discussion forums, weekly quizzes, and some assignments due each week.
 There are also materials highlighted from the text in each module.
 Our interaction will be done weekly (you may not work ahead and please do not fall behind as assignments close after the due date).